Approved by the Transportation Policy Committee on January 29, 2025

 • LIDAR systems for data collection

-• Peak hour traffic inspections – less disruptions to traveling public
+• Conduct peak hour traffic inspections that do not disrupt the traveling public

 • Traffic engineering queuing verification at intersections and along roadways